 Goal Evaluation Criteria Performance Measures Weighting (out of 100) 3.
 Improve System Continuity and Connectivity Total Weighting Factor: 10% 3A - Improves existing infrastructure deficiencies Does the project improve mobility in an existing roadway facility (for example, widening, intersection improvements, etc.)?
 Yes = 5; No = 0 5 3B - Improves connectivity with new transportation links to address system gaps Does the project improve connectivity with a new facility including projects that are extensions that connect to future or existing facilities?
-Yes = 5; No = 0 5 Congestion facility or improves a new or Total Weighting Factor: 18% neighboring facility intended 4A - Improves existing deficient facility or improves a new or neighboring facility intended to relieve an existing deficient facility Does the project increase capacity or provide relief to a parallel facility (for example, new facilities, bridges over canals, etc.)?
+Yes = 5; No = 0 5 Reduce Roadway Congestion Total Weighting Factor: 18% 4A - Improves existing deficient facility or improves a new or neighboring facility intended to relieve an existing deficient facility Does the project increase capacity or provide relief to a parallel facility (for example, new facilities, bridges over canals, etc.)?
 Yes = 5; No = 0 9 4B - Improves intersections and roadways with poor levels of service Does capacity ratio decrease when compared to the 2045 E+C Alternative?
 Yes = 5; No = 0 9 5.
-5. Promote Freight Movement Total Weighting Factor: 6% 5 - Enhances operation of the facility identified as a major freight route Is the roadway on a regional freight mobility corridor, freight distribution route, or connects to a freight activity center as outlined in the 2040 LRTP?
+Promote Freight Movement 5 - Enhances operation of the facility identified as a major freight route Total Weighting Factor: 6% 5 - Enhances operation of the facility identified as a major freight route Is the roadway on a regional freight mobility corridor, freight distribution route, or connects to a freight activity center as outlined in the 2040 LRTP?
 Yes = 5; No = 0 6 6.
-6. Increase the Safety of Transportation System Users 6A - Enhances safety of transportation system user Does project implement a recommendation from a safety plan (for example, safe routes to school, protected bike lanes, etc.)?
+Increase the Safety of Transportation System Users 6A - Enhances safety of transportation system users Does project implement a recommendation from a safety plan (for example, safe routes to school, protected bike lanes, etc.)?
 Yes = 5; No = 0 2 Total Weighting Factor: 10% 6B - Improves facility or intersection identified as having a high crash occurrence or a fatality High crash location or segment?
 Yes = 5; No = 0 4 6C - Promotes traffic calming Does the project improve safety by calming traffic (for example, gateway treatments, roundabouts, reduced width and turning 2